mityax/gnome-extension-touchup/README.md

 # Gnome Touch

-An extension for Gnome Shell that provides a better user experience for devices with a touchscreen.
+An extension for Gnome Shell that enhances the user experience for devices with a touchscreen – primarily tested and focused on tablets.

-### Features &amp; Implementation Status
+### Roadmap &amp; Implementation Status

  - [x] Navigation bar, as known from Android/iOS
    - [x] Gesture mode
    - [x] Buttons mode